-One of the most prominent arguments in this literature is that citizens with a higher socioeconomic status are better informed than less-educated and lower-income citizens.
-This should make them less likely to selectively abstain in simultaneous elections.
-By the same token, many demographic characteristics are correlated with resources of importance for the turnout decision, and also with benefits that individuals derive from the act of voting.
+characteristics are correlated with resources of importance for the turnout decision, and also with benefits that individuals derive from the act of voting.
 Older people are less likely to selectively abstain, because they tend to have become more involved with public affairs and more connected with their communities.
 For similar reasons, geographical mobility may matter: people who have lived longer in a particular municipality are expected to be less likely to selectively abstain in local elections.
 Mobility could also be associated with the costs of voting.
-People who have recently moved to a new municipality may be less familiar with the local political environment and will therefore have to exert more effort into finding a suitable candidate or party.
+People who have recently moved to a new municipality may be less familiar with the local political environment and will therefore have to exert more effort into finding a suitable candidate or party.8 Another plausible channel through which it could matter for political behavior is home ownership (Hall and Yoder 2020): individuals who have lived a longer time in a particular location are also more likely to own property there which is also likely to boost participation in local elections.
+However, the data we have access to do not contain any individual-level information on home ownership and we are therefore not able to test this particular hypothesis.

 In many cases, the association between individual-level traits and selective abstention is ambiguous.
-Kostelka, Blais, and Gidengil (2019), for example, argue that women are less psychologically engaged in politics and thus less likely to vote in second-order elections.
+For instance, Kostelka, Blais, and Gidengil (2019) argue that women are less psychologically engaged in politics and thus less likely to vote in second-order elections.
 In contrast, authors such as Carreras (2018) have suggested that women exhibit a higher sense of civic duty than men.
 This should instead make them less likely to selectively abstain.
 Moreover, it is unclear how people with an immigrant background turn out to vote in elections at different levels.
 On the one hand, immigrants may come from lower socio-economic backgrounds, and they might experience language barriers to acquiring political information especially at lower-level elections.
 Then again, naturalization might play some role and increase voter participation, for instance, by boosting the feeling of social inclusion (Bevelander and Pendakur 2011).

-Note that, in our context, those eligible to vote are automatically registered as voters in all elections.
+8Note that, in our context, those eligible to vote are automatically registered as voters in all elections.
 Thus, geographical mobility cannot affect (selective) turnout through registration costs in our case (Highton 2000; Squire, Wolfinger, and Glass 1987).